-Share the Barnes with your friends and family this holiday season!
-Book a private docent-led virtual tour to explore the galleries from the safety of your home.
+Share the Barnes with your friends and family!
+Book a private docent-led virtual tour to explore the galleries from home.
 Email us to book.

 In our new online series, artists, scholars, and community activists explore issues related to race in America.
-The next conversation, about race as a social construct, is Monday, December 14.
+The next conversation, about anti-racism, is Monday, February 15.

 We've updated our search!
 You can still browse objects by light, line, color, and space, inspired by Dr. Barnes's approach to looking at art.
 Now you can also search by artist, culture, year, and even gallery room.

 We're always trying to learn more about our history and the art in our collection.
 Read about intriguing theories and recent discoveries from our team of curators, scholars, conservators, and archivists.

 Our newest entry looks at de Chirico’s Alexandros.

 Giorgio de Chirico.
 Alexandros, 1935.
 BF960. © 2020 Artists Rights Society (ARS), New York / SIAE, Rome

 Download one of our favorite paintings to use as your next video conference background.
 The images were chosen by our curatorial and education teams from more than 3,000 artworks in our online collection.

 For your next virtual meeting or happy hour, bring the world-renowned Barnes collection right inside your home.

 The Barnes from Home is an initiative of the Knight Center for Digital Innovation in Audience Engagement at the Barnes.